Sami-115667/Current-UniversityBD-Fork/README.md

 # 🌟 Bangladesh University Android Application 🌟

+This project was collaboratively developed by a team of 3 members.
+My contributions focused on implementing key features such as the CGPA Calculator,  Business Profile Creation, and the Post Management Module (including create, update, and delete functionality).
+I also worked extensively on UI design and Firebase integration to ensure seamless data flow and user interaction across the application.

 **Bangladesh University App** is a comprehensive platform providing all information about universities in Bangladesh. 🎓
 Students can connect, collaborate, and share knowledge while accessing essential features like a CGPA calculator, blood donation, and more! 🌐